IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 2.7 You may not use the Software other than as specified in this Agreement without Our prior written consent and may not make or allow any third party to make any alteration, addition, modification, or enhancement to the Software that We deem may cause or actually cause a degradation in the Service either to You or Our customers, and You acknowledge that additional fees may be payable on any change of use authorised or approved by Us.

-2.8 If You use any communication tools available through the Website, You agree only to use such communication tools for lawful and legitimate purposes.
-You must not use such communication tools for posting or disseminating any material unrelated to the use of the Services, including (but not limited to): offers of goods or services for sale, unsolicited commercial e-mailing or spamming, files that may damage any other person’s computing devices or software, content that may be offensive to any other users of the Services or the Website, or material in violation of any law.
+2.9 If You use any communication tools available through the Website, You agree only to use such communication tools for lawful and legitimate purposes.
+You must not use such communication tools for posting or disseminating any material unrelated to the use of the Services, including (but not limited to): offers of goods or services for sale, unsolicited commercial e-mailing or spamming, files that may damage any other person’s computing devices or software, content that may be explicit or offensive to any other users of the Services or the Website, or material in violation of any law.

 3 Extent of permitted reproduction